Peonage: Peonage in the United States

-After the U.S. Civil War, the South passed "Black Codes", laws to control freed black slaves.
+After the U.S. Civil War, former slave states in the South passed "Black Codes", laws to control freed black slaves.
 Vagrancy laws were included in these Black Codes.
 Homeless or unemployed African Americans who were between jobs, most of whom were former slaves, were arrested and fined as vagrants.
 Usually lacking the resources to pay the fine, the "vagrant" was sent to county labor or hired out under the convict lease program to a private employer.
 The authorities also tried to restrict the movement of freedmen between rural areas and cities, to between towns.

 Under such laws, local officials arbitrarily arrested tens of thousands of people and charged them with fines and court costs of their cases.
 Black freedmen were those most aggressively targeted.
 Poor whites were also arrested, but usually in much smaller numbers.
 White merchants, farmers, and business owners were allowed to pay these debts, and the prisoner had to work off the debt.
 Prisoners were leased as laborers to owners and operators of coal mines, lumber camps, brickyards, railroads, quarries, and farm plantations, with the lease revenues for their labor going to the states.
 The lessors were responsible for room and board of the laborers, and frequently abused them with little oversight by the state.
 Government officials leased imprisoned blacks and whites to small town entrepreneurs, provincial farmers, and dozens of corporations looking for cheap labor.
 Their labor was repeatedly bought and sold for decades, well into the 20th century, long after the official abolition of American slavery.